 “Good product sells itself”.
+According to Thiel, in Silicon Valley, there were a lot of anti-sales proponents, claiming that the product is not good enough if you need to actually sell it.
 That’s one delusional statement.
-Never underestimate sales — they move your business.
+Sales matter — they move your business.
 Keep the engine running.
 Smart sales can even lead you to monopoly over time.
 Distribution channels can vary depending on your type of business.
 When the average profit over a whole period of partnership is higher than the average price of calling new partner in it is an indication of success.

 Stick to long-term thinking and keep your eyes on the future.
 Before starting a new business take some time to think what risks and difficulties can it face a decade later and how to deal with it.
 Maybe you might want to change your business plan.

 Peter Thiel also suggests his take on social entrepreneurship, when the goal is not just to “make money” but also to “do good”.
 In his opinion, those who stick to this model achieve nothing for there is no definition of how these opposite goals correlate.
 One of the reasons is that there is no objectivity in how you perceive what’s good and useful for society.
 Is it really useful or just considered as such?
 What’s really good and useful is creativity and invention.
 Take a step from zero to one.

 The book is considered to be a mandatory read for those who are involved in innovations and startups.
 It is also a food for thought for those interested in history, philosophy and the future of humanity.
 It covers a large number of subjects from staff management to artificial intelligence.

 Peter Thiel is quite a controversial figure in the world of business, nevertheless he is a very successful entrepreneur and his opinion deserves credit and attention.
 He doesn’t have a blog, so I assembled few links to his articles across the internet:

 - The Optimistic Thought Experiment

 - The Online Privacy Debate Won’t End With Gawker

 - Thinking too highly of higher ed